Kacha posto bata! Raw poppy seeds paste! How to make posto bata?

 Kacha posto bata recipe

 - Salt as needed

 - 1 tablespoon mustard oil

-- Take poppy seeds, raw garlic clove and green chillies and make paste by using mortar pestle (or traditional sil batta)
+- Take poppy seeds, little water, raw garlic clove and green chillies and make paste by using mortar pestle (or traditional sil batta)

 - Now take that paste in a bowl and add salt & mustard oil and mix all before serving this with rice